gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle command line client now starts up ~200ms faster, speeding up every build.

+### Filtering Java test execution based on test failures

+When executing `Test` tasks, you can now pass the [`--failed` command-line option](userguide/java_plugin.html#test_filtering).
+This option will filter test execution to only the test classes that failed in the last execution.

+If there are no previous results, the previous results cannot be read or no tests failed in the last execution, all tests will be executed instead.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.